tobyhodges/fair-research-software/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is FAIR (research)?
+- What is FAIR research?
 -  ...

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the FAIR research principles in the context of research software and data
+- Explain the FAIR research principles in the context of research software
 - ...

 ::::::::::::::::::::::::::::::::::::::::::::::::